Sambhaji Bhide

-Sambhaji Bhide is a Hindutva activist from Maharashtra.
-Bhide, a native of Sangli district, was a full-time worker for the Hindu-nationalist organisation, the Rashtriya Swayamsevak Sangh, before leaving to form his own organisation, the Shiv Pratishthan Hindustan, in the late 1980s.
-The organisation claimed to spread the teachings of Shivaji and his son Sambhaji.
+Sambhaji Vinayak Bhide is a Hindutva activist from Maharashtra.
+Bhide, a native of Sangli district, was a full-time worker for the Nationalist-Hindu organisation, the Rashtriya Swayamsevak Sangh, before leaving to form his own organisation, the Shiv Pratishthan Hindustan, in the late 1980s.
+The organisation claimed to spread the teachings of Shivaji Maharaj and his son Sambhaji Maharaj.

-He has a number of followers in Sangli, Kolhapur, Pune, Belgaum, Mumbai and Satara.
+He has a number of followers in Sangli, Kolhapur, Pune, Belgaum, Mumbai and Satara parts of Maharashtra and Karnataka.
+In 2008, his followers ransacked movie halls showing the film, Jodhaa Akbar; Bhide was arrested for his role in the unrest.
 He was described in a 2018 media report as being close to Indian Prime Minister Narendra Modi.
-In 2008, his followers ransacked movie halls showing the film, Jodhaa Akbar; Bhide was arrested for his role in the unrest.

-Bhima Koregaon violence
+Koregaon Bhima violence

-On 2 January 2018, a First Information Report was filed against him and Milind Ekbote for inciting the 1 January 2018 violence on Dalits in Bhima Koregaon.
+On 2 January 2018, a First Information Report was filed against him and Milind Ekbote for allegedly inciting the 1 January 2018 violence against Dalits in Koregaon Bhima.
 Bhide claimed that the roots of the violence lay in the Elgar Parishad of 31 December 2017.
 He demanded that leaders such as Prakash Ambedkar, who had spoken at the event be arrested.
 In August 2018, a petition was filed before the Bombay High Court seeking Bhide's arrest for his role in the Bhima Koregaon violence.
 Activists approached the Supreme Court of India to demand an independent probe as to why the Pune police had not arrested Bhide till date despite multi-city searches and the addition of UAPA provisions.
 This petition was dismissed by the three judge bench with Justice Dhananjaya Y. Chandrachud dissenting.